deannagelosi/plushpal/index.md

----
-layout: default
-title: What is PlushPal?
-nav_order: 1
----

 # What is PlushPal?
 [PlushPal](https://ttseng.github.io/plushie/) is a new digital tool for kids to use make their stuffed animals interactive using machine learning (ML).
 Kids make their own custom gesture and sound pairings, and use a [micro:bit](https://microbit.org) to detect specific movements that their stuffed animal makes.